 - Just Cause Sanction: Early termination sanction may be imposed as a disciplinary sanction based on just cause.
 Just cause involves reasonableness, evidence of forewarning, investigation, proof, consistency, and equity.
 Just cause termination of the employment contract is grievable.

-Refer to the Board of Regents Policy: Conflict Resolution Process for Employees and the corresponding Administrative Policy: Implementing the Conflict Resolution Process.
+Refer to Board of Regents Policy: Conflict Resolution Process for Employees and the corresponding Administrative Policy: Implementing the Conflict Resolution Process.

 Postdoctoral Fellow Appointments (9560)

 Postdoctoral fellow appointments are for persons receiving a fellowship or training award granting a stipend and allowing for advanced study or research.
 Postdoctoral fellows can be appointed on sponsored individual fellowships or institutional training awards.
 Individuals appointed as postdoctoral fellows are not employees of the University and, therefore, provide no service to the University.
 Responsibilities are defined by the parameters of the fellowship or traineeship.

 See Job Classification Descriptions for generic job descriptions of Postdoctoral classifications.

 As stipulated by the awarding agency, postdoctoral fellows are not employees of the University, provide no service to the University, and as such received no salary from the University.
 However, individuals appointed under this classification receive a training stipend through the funding agency.